seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Fates, we will know your pleasures:
-That we shall die, we know; ’tis but the time
+That we shall die, we know; 'tis but the time
 And drawing days out, that men stand upon.

 **CASSIUS**